Search for anything...

 • PRECISE & ADJUSTABLE TEMPERATURE: Coffee maker with precise digital temperature control (PID), 3 different flow rates to optimize contact time and Thermo Coil Heating System delivering water that is purer than typical brewing systems that use aluminum

-• GOLD CUP STANDARD: In Gold Cup preset mode the Breville Precision Brewer Glass automatically adjusts the water temperature and brew time to meet the standards set by the SCA (197 to 204 degrees)
+• GOLD CUP STANDARD: In Gold Cup preset mode the Breville Precision Brewer Glass automatically adjusts the water temperature and brew time to meet the standards set by the SCA (197 to 204 degrees), letting you enjoy your coffee at the ideal temperature

 • AUTO 'STEEP AND RELEASE' TECHNOLOGY: Breville's patented Steep & Release valve holds the water in contact with the coffee when small cup volumes are being brewed without the glass carafe in place automatically

-• MY BREW SETTING: Allows you to customize parameters like bloom time, brew temperature, and flow rate to suit your coffee needs; create a perfect coffee that is floral, fruity, earthy, and so on to match your preference
+• MY BREW SETTING: Customize parameters like bloom time, brew temperature, and flow rate to suit your coffee needs; fill the coffee maker's carafe with perfect, cafe-quality coffee that is floral, fruity, earthy, and more to match your preference

-• DUAL FILTER BASKETS: Brew any volume of coffee exactly how you like it with the Flat Bottom & Cone Filter baskets both included
+• DUAL FILTER BASKETS: Brew any volume of coffee exactly how you like it with the included Flat Bottom & Cone Filter baskets; Acts as a single cup coffee maker when you need less and also a large coffee maker capable of serving your whole family

-• POUR OVER ADAPTER COMPATIBLE: Designed to suit your favorite pour over dripper such as Hario V6 and Kalita Wave
+• POUR OVER ADAPTER COMPATIBLE: Designed to suit your favorite pour over dripper such as Hario V6 and Kalita Wave; Enjoy the clean, complex flavor of pour over coffee whenever you'd like

-• INCLUDED ACCESSORIES: Glass Carafe, Coffee Spoon, Cone filter basket insert, Mesh basket filter, Flat bottom basket filter paper pack (10 pieces) and Water hardness test strip
+• INCLUDED: Glass Carafe, Coffee Spoon, Cone filter basket insert, Mesh basket filter, Flat bottom basket filter paper pack (10 pieces) and Water hardness test strip; WARRANTY: 2 Year Limited: Power: 1650 Watts; Voltage: 110 to 120; Capacity: 60 oz

 Description